AnnaGSamuel/FS_Library/README.md

 To start the server, run server.js in the terminal.

 On opening home.html, the Welcome page can be viewed.
 From here, you can navigate to the Books page and Journals page.
 The Books page and Journals page take you to library.html and library2.html respectively.
+Here you can search, update, search by publication date and display all records in each section.